Shahjahan (film)

 Shahjahan is a 2001 Indian Tamil-language romantic drama film written and directed by Ravi and produced by R. B. Choudary.
-The film stars Vijay, Richa Pallod (in her Tamil debut) and Krishna in the lead roles while Vivek and Kovai Sarala portray supporting roles.
+The film stars Vijay and Richa Pallod (in her Tamil debut) in the lead roles, while Krishna, Vivek and Kovai Sarala portray supporting roles.
 The film, which had music was composed by Mani Sharma.

 The film was released on 14 November 2001.
 The story is about the challenges faced by a relationship expert in his own love life.
-The film was a moderate success and it completed 125 days theatrical run.
+The film was a moderate success and it completed 125 days theatrical run in theatres across Tamil Nadu.